Rent Choice Assist Trial

 Where appropriate, the program assists clients to access support services, including training and employment opportunities, to build capacity to continue living independently after the Rent Choice assistance ends.
 It ensures that clients are supported in their transition to sustainable independence.

-The ISP is completed by both the client and either FACS, or the client’s support provider, where appropriate.
-The ISP aims to assist the client to develop realistic goals, and identify the appropriate support to achieve these goals.
+The ISP is completed by both the client and either DCJ or the client’s support provider, where appropriate.
+The ISP aims to assist the client to develop realistic goals and identify the appropriate support to achieve these goals.
 Effective support planning is critical for managing the provision of support services as well as the broader training and employment opportunities.

-In addition to Rent Choice Assist, the Department of Family and Community Services (FACS) can also offer or facilitate access to Rentstart assistance products to assist with costs to establish and maintain a tenancy in the private rental market through the provision of a Bond Loan, Advance Rent, assistance to pay rental arrears, or Temporary Accommodation for homeless people.
-For more information, speak to your local office or go to the Rentstart Assistance Policy.
+In addition to Rent Choice Assist, clients can apply to access Rentstart assistance products to assist with costs to establish and maintain a tenancy in the private rental market through the provision of a Bond Loan, Advance Rent, assistance to pay rental arrears, or Temporary Accommodation for homeless people.
+For more information, speak to your local office or go to the Rentstart Assistance policy.

 To be eligible for Rent Choice Assist, the client must: